Cursor vs VS Code: Do You Need an AI-Native IDE? (2026)

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-Cursor is a VS Code fork with AI built in.
-VS Code stays neutral—you add Copilot, Continue, or other extensions.
-The real question: do you want an AI-first IDE or your current editor + AI extensions?
+Cursor is a VS Code fork with AI built in (Tab completions, Composer, Agent mode), while VS Code is a neutral editor where you add AI via extensions like GitHub Copilot or Continue.
+The real question is whether you want an AI-first IDE or your current editor plus AI extensions.
+This comparison covers features, pricing, and when each approach makes sense.

 Quick Answer